mawentowski/coretech-iot-docs/src/topics/4_import-test/0_flex-dev-guide.md

 > **Note:** For a ground handler, there is a concept that any airlines it handles can share a location at the same time.

-Sending a DEL `/site/v2/reservations/{reservation_id}` request returns a `2xx` success status code and deletes a reservation if one exists.
+Sending a <span class="method del">DEL</span> `/site/v2/reservations/{reservation_id}` request returns a `2xx` success status code and deletes a reservation if one exists.

 ### Best Practices

 #### Deleting Reservations

 It is important to delete the reservation once done with a location because an active reservation prevents other airline backends from using the location.
-This is achieved by sending a DEL `/site/v2/reservations/{reservation_id}` request, passing in the `reservation_id` of the reservation to be deleted as a path parameter.
+This is achieved by sending a <span class="method del">DEL</span> `/site/v2/reservations/{reservation_id}` request, passing in the `reservation_id` of the reservation to be deleted as a path parameter.

 ## Create a Subscription

-The POST `/session/v2/subscriptions` request creates a subscription on the Azure Service Bus and returns a Service Bus endpoint and SAS token for the airline backend to connect to the subscription.
+The <span class="method post">POST</span> `/session/v2/subscriptions` request creates a subscription on the Azure Service Bus and returns a Service Bus endpoint and SAS token for the airline backend to connect to the subscription.

-Sending a POST `/session/v2/subscriptions` request does not 'subscribe' to the Service Bus, it only creates a subscription and returns connection details.
+Sending a <span class="method post">POST</span> `/session/v2/subscriptions` request does not 'subscribe' to the Service Bus, it only creates a subscription and returns connection details.
 The application must then connect to the Service Bus connection using the connection details provided.

 The Microsoft Service Bus documentation provides best practices for how applications should be configured to do this for each client library: [Azure Service Bus messaging overview - Azure Service Bus](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview#client-libraries).